meako689/recover-site-from-cache/README.md

 ============
 Requires basic knowledge of python and jquery-like grabbing of elements (using pyquery).
 Also you have to know what you're doing.

-Script uses mongodb to store local copies of fetched urls and connects to wordpress database locally You can modify those setting in db.py file
+Script uses mongodb to store local copies of fetched urls and connects to wordpress database locally.
+You can modify those setting in db.py file.

-Requirements are descriped in requirements.txt
+Requirements are described in requirements.txt

 usage